IBM/openshift201/workshop/exercise-04/readme.md

     When you copy the record, you get:

-    ```
+    ```console
-    [36m[2020-01-16T13:22:25.951] [DEBUG] default - [39mcalled the information endpoint for Marisa
+    [2020-01-16T13:22:25.951] [DEBUG] default - called the information endpoint for Marisa
     ```

     Notice that when you copy the log record you get less information than what it is displayed in the view.
 To get a line with all the fields, you must export data from a custom view.

 When you are finished, close the line.